nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Parameters:
 * `[name]`  is the name of the contact you wish to add.
-* `[optional fields]` are the non-mandatory fields you can associate with the contact at the point of creation.
+* `[options]` are the non-mandatory fields you can associate with the contact at the point of creation.
 The fields can also be added using the add command.

 When adding a contact, if there is already another contact with the same name, you would be informed that another contact with the same name already exists (not case sensitive)